wp-plugins/super-posts-search-filter-lite/readme.txt

 1. categories
 1. taxonomies
-1. custom meta boxes (such as prices, for example "from" and "to")
+1. custom meta boxes (for filtering within a number range, such as prices, for example "from" and "to")

 Many options available to tweak it to your own needs.